EmotiBit/ofxEmotiBit/README.md

     - liblsl64.lib should always be linked to in under _solution properties->linker->general->additional library directories_ and _solution properties->linker->input-> additional dependencies_
     - both of these libs are handled properly by default but should be considered if deviating from the release code
     </details>
-- The project is built on a 64-bit architecture.
-Ensure you are on a machine supporting the `x64` build platform.
 - Required to build EmotiBit FirmwareInstaller
   - **ofxSerial:** [GitHub repository](https://github.com/EmotiBit/ofxSerial)
   - **ofxIO:** [GitHub repository](https://github.com/bakercp/ofxIO)
+- Additional notes
+  - The project is built on a 64-bit architecture.
+Ensure you are on a machine supporting the `x64` build platform.
-- **If downloading the zip instead of `git clone` be sure to remove `-master`  or `-xxx-xxx` from the folder name to maintain correct path references**.
+  - **If downloading the zip instead of `git clone`, be sure to remove `-master`  or `-xxx-xxx` from the folder name to maintain correct path references**.

 #### The following script may be run from a bash shell within your openFrameworks/addons/ directory to install ofxEmotiBit and all dependencies.